bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 ```

-## Where goto fits in modern languages
+## Where does goto fit in modern languages?

 Do computers hate "goto"?
 Of course not!
 As explained at the beginning of this article, "goto" is considered harmful because it undermines the readability and maintainability of the program when misused.
 We have seen that "goto" can be helpful in assembly language by giving examples like loops and if-else statements.
 However, for high-level programming, we shouldn't be using them in these scenarios since "goto" will not improve but undermine readability and maintainability in such cases.
 Where "goto" still fits in high-level programming languages is error handling, especially for languages lacking try-catch mechanisms like C and GO.

-On Wikipedia's "Goto" page, I found content that share a similar view, it's from the author of _The C Programming Language_ :
+On Wikipedia's "Goto" page, I found content that shared a similar view; it's from the author of _The C Programming Language_ :

->In The C Programming Language, Brian Kernighan and Dennis Ritchie warn that goto is "infinitely abusable" but also suggest that it could be used for end-of-function error handlers and multi-level breaks from loops.
-These two patterns can be found in numerous subsequent books on C by other authors; a 2007 introductory textbook notes that the error handling pattern is a way to work around the "lack of built-in exception handling within the C language.
+>In The C Programming Language, Brian Kernighan and Dennis Ritchie warn that goto is "infinitely abusable," but also suggest that it could be used for end-of-function error handlers and multi-level breaks from loops.
+These two patterns can be found in numerous subsequent books on C by other authors; a 2007 introductory textbook notes that the error handling pattern is a way to work around the "lack of built-in exception handling within the C language."

 ### End-of-function error handling